ziyezhu92/seainfo6150/assignments/final-project.md

 `onChange={setProductOption.bind(null, 'hasHoodOrnament')}`

-If a user chooses to add a hood ornament, they then need to choose which one.

-A user much select one of the following types: battleship, boot, cannon, horse, iron, racecar, dog, thimble, hat, wheelbarrow
+If a user chooses to add a hood ornament, they then need to choose one of the following types: battleship, boot, cannon, horse, iron, racecar, dog, thimble, hat, wheelbarrow

 **These hood ornaments can be found in `values` under `hoodOrnament` in `src/data/options.json`.
 Each has a corresponding image that must be displayed along with the option.**